Mechanical back pain is most commonly caused by poor body mechanics and postural habits.

-So, what happens after you poorly lift something heavy after sitting all day?
+So, what happens after you lift something heavy with poor form after sitting all day?
 It’s like cranking that finger back as far as it can go…and it’s probably going to hurt long after you let go of it!

 The most common treatments are rest, medication, physical therapy, chiropractic, acupuncture, massage, and other various conservative therapies.

 While most acute bouts of back pain will resolve on their own within a few weeks, the risk of recurrence is very high.
-The greatest risk of injury is the previous injury — if you’ve done it once, it’s very likely to happen again.
+The greatest risk of injury is a previous injury.

 Few individuals need surgery for back pain.
 Have a disc bulge?
 Even if it’s relevant, lumbar disc herniations have been shown to resolve on their own without surgery.

-If you have intense and unrelenting pain down the leg, progressive muscle weakness, bladder or bowel symptoms, or specific structural problems not responding to conservative therapy, surgery may be warranted.
+If you have intense and unrelenting radiating pain down the leg with progressive muscle weakness, bladder or bowel symptoms, or specific structural problems not responding to conservative therapy, surgery may be warranted.

 WHAT YOU CAN DO ABOUT BACK PAIN

 With all mechanical pain, there’s a ‘what’ and a ‘why’ — what the problem is and why it’s occurring in the first place.
-To achieve resolution it’s crucial to not only identify and correct the problem at hand but address the behaviors which lead to the issue’s occurrence.
-Here are some self-help tips:
+To achieve resolution it’s crucial to not only identify and correct the problem at hand but address the behaviors which lead to the issue.

-Our approach isn’t to just “fix” the problem, rather understand what it is and what it isn’t.
-When we understand it the correct treatment is applied to the right problem — only then can we achieve a solution.
+Our approach isn’t to just “fix” the problem, rather understand what it is and what it isn’t, so the correct treatment is applied to the right problem — only then can we solve the problem.
 Why use a hammer if you’re not positive it’s a nail?
 The last thing you want is to hammer away at a screw!

-When we explore simple repetitive movements which improve or worsen your symptoms and functional baselines (e.g., walking, stepping, lifting, reaching, bending, muscle strength), we can understand how your pain behaves.
+By exploring simple movements in repetition that improve or worsen your symptoms and functional baselines (i.e. walking, stepping, lifting, reaching, bending, muscle strength), we can understand how your pain behaves.

-Once we identify a movement(s) which improves your baselines, you’re on your way to controlling your pain, not needing your chiropractor on a repetitive basis.
-If your problem is something we are unable to treat, the McKenzie assessment will tell us this within a few sessions, then we recommend the next best course of action to find you a solution.
+Once we identify a movement(s) which improves your baselines, you’re on your way to controlling your pain yourself, not needing your chiropractor on a repetitive basis.
+If your problem is something we are unable to treat, the McKenzie assessment will tell us this within the first few visits, and then we recommend the next best course of action to find you a solution.